ibm-cloud-docs/assistant/access-control.md

 ## Before you grant access to others
 {: #access-control-prereqs}

-For each person to whom you grant access to your instance, decide whether you want to give the person a role with global or resource level access.
-Global-level access applies to all of the assistants and skills in a single service instance.
+For each person to whom you grant access to your instance, decide whether you want to give the person a role with instance-level or resource-level access.
+Instance-level access applies to all of the assistants and skills in a single service instance.
 Resource-level access applies to individual skills and assistants within a service instance only.

 Resource-level roles can be defined for service instances that are managed by Identity and Access Management (IAM) only, not instances managed by Cloud Foundry.
 {: note}